 Finally, the solution to import your transactions.
 Convert CSV to QBJ and import into QuickBooks 2013-2019, (Win/Mac).
-Prepare transactions quickly in Excel and convert.
+Work directly in Excel and copy data into the converter and convert.
 Review transactions in a readable view before converting

 What can I do with CSV2QBJ (CSV to QBJ Converter)?